entantoencuanto/tiny_social_network/README.md

 followed users under user_controller.
 Nesting one level only makes cleaner routes and allows the reuse of code in index.

+The authentication system has been implemented using Warden, which offers the exact functionality required to manage users sessions, and not the huge amount of functionality offered by other gems like Devise.

 ## Installation

 master branch contains the version working with Rails 4.2, but you can try